sopra-fs24-group-25/SketchyPhone-Client/reports.md

 - Added get mappings and functionality to get top three text prompts and drawings. #133, #134, #135
 - Fixed minor bug in getTextPrompt funcitonality.
 - Added tests to cover new functionality.

+Noah Isaak
+- Created leaderboard component, logic to show #9 and added fetching from server #54
+- Finish audio effect when timer is close to running out #3
+- Small addition to upvoting #8
+- Fix for repeated text-to-speech when upvoting #17
+- Mionr UI changes